![]() |

 |

-Renewal What is it about the number eight and the geometry of the octagon which makes it so popular in the design of sacred buildings around the world?
-Participants will tour various expressions of the properties of this fascinating number and see how it reveals the principle of the musical octave, periodic renewal, at work through the universe, from the mythology of Grandmother Spider and the Siberian Shamans eight-legged horse, the pattern of rhythmic flow symbolized in the I Ching, in computer chips, the Taoist "Eight Immortals" and Buddhist mandalas which make visible the "Eightfold Path".
-We'll look at sacred architecture including mosques, ancient temples and even the U. S. Capitol Building to discover the principle of "periodic renewal" at work. |
+8: Periodic Renewal: Between Heaven and Earth What is it about the number eight and the geometry of the octagon which makes it so popular in the design of secular and sacred buildings around the world?
+As the shape between the circle and square (rotate a square to produce an octagram) it symbolizes "between Heaven and Earth."
+Eight reveals the principle of the musical octave, periodic renewal at work through the universe, from the mythology of Grandmother Spider and the Siberian Shaman’s eight-legged horse to the pattern of rhythmic flow symbolized in the I Ching, in computer's byte of eight bits, the Taoist "Eight Immortals" and Buddhist mandalas which make visible the "Eightfold Path".
+We'll look at sacred architecture from ancient temples to the U. S. Capitol Building to discover this principle of "periodic renewal" at work. |

 |